 A licensed clinical social worker, Scott L. Miller earned his Master’s in Social Work at St. Louis University in 1979 and has worked with adults, children and the elderly in state and private hospitals in St. Louis city and county over thirty years.
-Starting at the old Malcolm Bliss and St. Louis State Hospitals provided him with his early psychiatric training and gave him his first taste of the street life partially captured in his second novel.
+Working with psychiatric and drug/alcohol patients at the old Malcolm Bliss and St. Louis State Hospitals provided him with his early training and gave him his first taste of the street life captured in his second novel.

 Long fascinated by the wonders of the human mind and an avid reader of psychological suspense and crime fiction novels, he quit writing exceptionally bad poetry and studied fiction writing under the late John Gardner and later at Washington University.
 He began writing and re-writing twenty versions of his first novel, The Interrogation Chair, in lieu of sleeping at night.
-The sequel, a stand-alone second novel, working title Counterfeit, is due to be published in the spring of 2013 by Blank Slate Press.
+The sequel, Counterfeit, a stand-alone second novel, was published October 2013 by Blank Slate Press.
+The Interrogation Chair has since been rewritten and is set for re-release November 1, 2014 by Blank Slate Press.
+To pre-order Interrogation and save 20% off the cover price, click on the following link:

-He is currently working on his third Mitchell Adams novel, working title The Virtual Suicide Machine, from his home in Chesterfield, MO, where he lives with his wife Beta and their barn of beagles and cats.
+He is nearing completion on the third Mitchell Adams novel, working title The Virtual Suicide Machine, from his Chesterfield, MO, home where he lives with his wife Beta and their barn of beagles and cats.
 He occasionally finds time for sleep now, unless the animals hog the bed.

 COUNTERFEIT is now available for sale in the Fiction and Literature aisles at the Chesterfield, MO, Barnes & Noble bookstore located at 1600 Clarkson Rd, phone (636) 536-9636.